Waste management

 Recycling

-The City of Luxembourg facilitates the separate collection of waste by providing residents with the following services: door-to-door collection of glass; collection of paper and cardboard; and door-to-door collection of PMC packaging (large and small plastic bottles, metal cans and beverage cartons) recovered and recycled by Valorlux
+Curbside collection of glass; collection of paper and cardboard; and curbside collection of PMC packaging (large and small plastic bottles, metal cans and beverage cartons) recovered and recycled by Valorlux

-A large number of public collection points for used paper and cardboard, glass, textiles and used batteries are located throughout the city, rounding out its solutions to encourage recycling.
-See also www.topographie.lu (only in FR).
+A large number of public collection points for waste paper and cardboard, glass, textiles and used batteries are located throughout the city, rounding out its solutions to encourage recycling.
+See also www.topographie.lu.

 Public events